GPS TRACKER FOR $10 A MONTH

 I have a little pop up A frame camper and I’m always afraid it is going to drive away.
 Camper theft is a thing.
+Clearly I needed to get or make some sort of GPS tracker.

 There are a lot of ways to do this, and some better than others and I dare say that the way I’m doing it may not be the best way, but the way I’m doing it ensures economy.
 And by that I mean not consuming excessive cellular data.

 I really thought I’d slap a 4G HAT on a Pi and Real Time Track with a SIM card.
 It’s really not that easy and I learned a few things along the way.
 The first thing I learned is that real time tracking uses data and unlimited SIM cards are generally in the $60 a month range.
 So the smart play (at least for my situation) is to have the Raspberry Pi text me its position on a semi regular basis.
-Remember, if it is stolen I only need to track it down once.
+Remember, if it is stolen I only need to use the GPS tracker to track it down once.

 So I started with: